amenjalal94/amenjalal94.github.io/README.md

 I'm a PhD student in economics at the [London School of Economics](https://www.lse.ac.uk/economics).
-My research interests are in <span style="color:#494949;font-weight:bold;">development, environmental</span> and <span style="color:#494949;font-weight:bold;">labor economics</span>.
+My research interests are in development, environmental and labor economics.
 Most of my work studies how gender and climate shocks shape labor markets in low-income countries.

 <div style="height:1rem;"></div>